clementchadebec/pyraug/README.md

 ### Launching a model training

-To launch a model training, you only need to call a :class:`~pyraug.pipelines.TrainingPipeline` instance.
+To launch a model training, you only need to call a `TrainingPipeline` instance.
-In its most basic version the :class:`~pyraug.pipelines.TrainingPipeline` can be built without any arguments.
+In its most basic version the `TrainingPipeline` can be built without any arguments.
-This will by default train a :class:`~pyraug.models.RHVAE` model with default autoencoding architecture and parameters.
+This will by default train a `RHVAE` model with default autoencoding architecture and parameters.

 ```python
 >>> from pyraug.pipelines import TrainingPipeline